bingoohuang/gowormhole/README.md

 	ground between convenience and security.
 Like any other website you visit, you do have to trust it's not running any malicious code in your browser.

+## resources

+1. [Stunner](https://github.com/firefart/stunner) is a tool to test and exploit STUN, TURN and TURN over TCP servers.